11 Ways to Increase Product Reviews on Your eCommerce Site

 11 ways to increase product reviews

 So, how do smart brands get more reviews?
-Here are eleven ways to increase your eCommerce reviews:
+Here are eleven ways to increase your product reviews:

 1. Making it easy